appscode/blog/content/post/manage-mongodb-in-aks/index.md

 ```

 * In this yaml we can see in the `spec.version` field specifies the version of MongoDB.
 Here, we are using MongoDB `version 5.0.3`.
 You can list the KubeDB supported versions of MongoDB by running `$ kubectl get mongodbversions` command.
+* `spec.storage` specifies PVC spec that will be dynamically allocated to store data for this database.
+This storage spec will be passed to the StatefulSet created by KubeDB operator to run database pods.
+You can specify any StorageClass available in your cluster with appropriate resource requests.
 * And the `spec.terminationPolicy` field is *Wipeout* means that the database will be deleted without restrictions.
 It can also be "Halt", "Delete" and "DoNotTerminate".
 Learn More about these [HERE](https://kubedb.com/docs/v2022.02.22/guides/mongodb/concepts/mongodb/#specterminationpolicy).

-Once these are handled correctly and the MongoDB object is deployed, you will see that the following are created:
+Once these are handled correctly and the MongoDB object is deployed, you will see that the following objects are created:

 ```bash
 $ kubectl get all -n demo